 - do not bring endangered plants or animals, such as ivory, skins, hides and shells and products made from them

-- check the restrictions on the amount of goods you can bring in the UK such as tobacco, alcohol and gifts; if you exceed your allowances, all of your goods can be taken away from you
+- check the restrictions on the amount of goods you can bring in to the UK such as tobacco, alcohol and gifts; if you exceed your allowances, all of your goods can be taken away from you

 - never bring counterfeit goods, illegal drugs, firearms (including realistic imitations), offensive weapons (including knives) or indecent or obscene material